marcaureledivernois/Convolutional_neural_network/README.md

 To perform dropout on a layer, you randomly set some of the layer’s values to 0 during forward propagation.

 ## 4. Probability Conversion
-At the very end of our network (the tail), we’ll apply a softmax function to convert the outputs to probability values for each class. and selection the most likely label with argmax(softmax_outputs)
+At the very end of our network (the tail), we’ll apply a softmax function to convert the outputs to probability values for each class, and select the most likely label with argmax(softmax_outputs)

 ## Use cases